raspofabs/spicy/tests/test_data/cookie_spec/system_integration.md

-# System elements
+# System Integration

-For each element, we need the static aspects, the dynamic aspects, and more.
+Each element needs to be integrated into the complete system.

 #### CDU_SYS_INT_order_triggers_baking